1.0 Introduction

 key operation enabled.$ python sdkms-cli create-key --obj-type AES --key-size 256 --name Azure-Cloud-Master-Key --exportable

-Export this key on your application environment.
+Run the following command to export this key on your application environment.

 $ python sdkms-cli export-object --name Azure-Cloud-Master-Key